We loved the old MG3, cheap, fun to steer, decent stereo…the only thing that let it down was its old tech polluting engine.

 That downside has now been updated, along with an all-around exterior and interior refresh.
 It’s basically a brand new car.

 Sadly only around 5,000 MG3’s have ever been sold, this needs to change.

-Even though we loved the old MG3, it did seem somewhat goofy with its high googly looking headlamps.
+Even though we have a soft spot for the old MG3, it did seem somewhat goofy with its high googly looking headlamps.
 This time around a good looking, chiselled front end has been grafted onto the little hatch.
 A wide grille and large lower vents give it some strong road presence.

 At the back the rear lights have also been tweaked in favour of more red and less white, the boot has also had a clean up with a single smart line running across horizontal from right to left.

 You can also add additional decals like the funky houndstooth ones found on our 3, they add a nice level of personalisation without going too over the top.

 Powered by the same engine as the old model, the 1.5 litre DOHC VTI-Tech produces 104 BHP and 137 Nm of torque, that’s a 0-60 time of 10.4 seconds, .2 quicker than the outgoing model.

 Initially, the MG3 had some horrific emissions, which basically killed it dead in the water for potential buyers, they upgraded the 3 to bring those emissions down 124g of CO2 per km, originally it sat at 136.